 Under the same umbrella of term insurance, we also have Return of Premium Term Life Insurance.

-Return of premium term life insurance is going to act like level premium term life insurance except for one big thing.
+Return of premium term life coverage is going to act like level premium term life insurance except for one big thing.
 If you survive, you get a portion back.
-I personally do not sell this because I do not see value in return of premium life insurance.
+I personally do not sell this because I do not see value in return of premium life policy.
 To point out one big factor- you are not getting all of your money back.

 Let’s look at one example of Return of Premium 20 Year Level Premium Term-

 I’d say that is a bit costlier.
 But hey, it is your money, not mine.

 Term insurance also offers other forms such as:

 Now let’s meet the competitors against term life policy.

 Cash value life insurance works substantially different from whole life insurance.
 The biggest difference is………